bahamas10/zfs-prune-snapshots/man/zfs-prune-snapshots.md

 `zfs-prune-snapshots -p 'autosnap_' 1M zones`
   Remove snapshots older than a month on the zones pool that start with the string `"autosnap_"`

+`zfs-prune-snapshots -s '_frequent' 2M tank`
+  Remove snapshots older than two months on the tank pool that end with the string `"_frequent"`

 BUGS
 ----